DataDog/browser-sdk/packages/logs/README.md

 The `beforeSend` callback function gives you access to each event collected by the Browser SDK before it is sent to Datadog, and lets you update commonly redacted properties.

+For examples of`beforeSend`, see [Enrich and control browser RUM data with beforeSend][5].

-Find examples of `beforeSend` use-cases in [the dedicated guide][5].
-For example, to redact email addresses from your web application URLs:
+To redact email addresses from your web application URLs:

 #### NPM